 Massachusetts – Right Whale

 In recent years, researchers have spotted a few right whale calfs off the coast of Massachusetts.
-The right whale was chosen due to the significance of the whaling industry in the state.
+The right whale was chosen due to the state’s significance of the whaling industry.

 Michigan – White-Tailed Deer